The 2023 Winter Conference on Brain Research will consist of a keynote address, panel sessions, short-courses, and poster sessions.

 Abstracts should include the full title and full author/presenter names and affiliations.
 Please be sure all special characters display correctly in the file, and refrain from using ALL CAPS or all lowercase letters.
 Abstract bodies should not exceed 2,000 characters (including spaces).

 Questions?
-Please contact WCBR (info@winterbrain.org).
+Please contact Winter Brain (info@winterbrain.org).